glpi-project/plugins/frontend/app/docs/oauth2.md

 This endpoint's data source yields a JSON Array containing a list of JSON serialized objects.
 Each of these objects describes a single Plugin.
-This endpoint returns a top 10 of all the plugins that were recently added in the GLPi Plugins Directory.
+This endpoint returns plugins that were recently added in the GLPi Plugins Directory.
 This endpoint gives only summaries of each plugin, containing id, name, key, and the date of insertion of that plugin in the GLPi Plugins Directory.